 5) Time of Day

-Personalizing by time of day is a very underused feature.
+Personalizing by time of day is a very under-rated marketing tactic.
 Like number of visits, it can be used to let know visitors know you’re paying attention to when they’re browsing your store, and that you’re keen to give them the best shopping experience possible.
 You can use this to incentivize, for example by underlining next-day delivery until a certain time of the day; you can raise awareness of an item, for example by saying something like ‘enjoy your morning coffee on a gorgeous coffee table’; or even just give the site a more personal feel for your customer with a ‘Good morning!’ or ‘Good Evening’ banner.

 6) Past Purchases

-By tailoring your visitors’ experience based on their past purchases, it lets customers know you’re paying attention to their habits and trying to make their journey as streamlined as possible.
+By tailoring your visitors’ experience based on their past purchases, you let customers know you’re paying attention to their habits and trying to make their journey as streamlined as possible.
 Whether you’re a B2B or a B2C, past purchases are easily personalized to the consumer.
 For repeatedly consumable products, it’s nice to be able to click directly on a banner to purchase something you’ve bought before, and easy to place such a banner on a basket checkout page, a homepage, or on any search pages.

 Alternatively, it’s a great way to cross-sell.
 Past purchases can be taken as proof of interest, or even indicate need in a certain area.
 For example, if someone has bought a raincoat, they might want an umbrella, rainboots, or any number of rain-related paraphernalia.